 Addiction Risks Increased Among Young Users

-People who try prescription drugs at a young age are more likely to become addicts in the future.
+People who try prescription drugs at a young age are more likely to become addicted to drugs and alcohol in the future.
 That’s one reason young people should avoid recreational prescription drug abuse.
 Even when physicians prescribe the medications, young adults should be wary.
 Following medical recommendation is key.
 Failing to do so can lead to dangerous, life-altering consequences.

-Prescription Drug Use Can Impact the Way That Young Adults Socialize For a Lifetime
+Prescription Drug Use Impacts Socialization For a Lifetime

 People form social habits and cues during puberty and young adulthood.
 When young adults abuse prescription drugs, it can change the way they socialize and communicate.

-Various prescription drugs can change mood, behavior and communication skills.
+Various prescription drugs can change mood, behavior, and communication skills.
 For instance, some young adults might only feel comfortable talking with others when they’re under the influence.
-Trying to learn how to socialize and interact after rehab means changing old habits.
+Trying to learn how to socialize and interact after drug addiction treatment means changing old habits.
 While this can be tough for all patients, it can be particularly troubling for young adults.

 Many young adults want to experiment while they’re still young.
-Pink hair and rock music are one thing, but mixing and matching prescription drugs takes experimentation to a dangerous level.
+Colored hair and offensive music are one thing, but mixing and matching prescription drugs takes experimentation to a dangerous level.

 Young adults are more likely to overdose on prescription drugs.
 This can cause lifelong health problems.
 In the very worst cases, it can even lead to death.